-In Japanese, we use a verbal form to indicate that we want to perform an action with another person.
-The let's go in Japanese is expressed with the endings mashou, masenka, you and some others that we will analyze in depth in this article.
+In Japanese we use a verb form to indicate that we want to perform an action with another person.
+The vain in Japanese is expressed with the endings mashou, masenka, you and some others that we will analyze in depth in this article.

 Using the Mashou form to say let's go

-Some beginner handouts translate the mashou verb form [ましょう] simply as "let's go".
-This is actually one of the easiest and simplest ways to understand and translate verbs in that form.
-However, the idea that the mashou passes is deeper.
+Some beginner's handouts translate the verb form Mashou [ましょう] simply as "let's go".
+This is actually one of the easiest and simplest ways to understand and translate verbs in this form.
+However, the idea that Mashou conveys is deeper.

-In Japanese this is called volitional form and it can indicate the willingness to do something, an invitation, intention, choice, solution and others.
-So depending on the verb or form that appears in the sentence, your idea or translation into Portuguese may be different.
+In Japanese this is called volitional and it can indicate the will to do something, an invitation, intention, choice, solution and others.
+So, depending on the verb or form that appears in the sentence, your idea or translation into Portuguese may be different.

-There is a small pun on words.
-The volitional form is called ikoukei [意向形], being that we will in Japanese is ikou [行こう].
-So literally the volitional form would be let's go shape? [形 = shape];
+There is a little wordplay.
+The volitional form is called Ikoukei [意向形], whereas in Japanese it is Ikou [行こう].
+So literally the volitional form would be the form of the go? [形 = shape];

-To invite anyone to take an action, we simply change the but u [ます] por mashou [ましょう].
-And if the verb is not in the form but u?
-See below how to conjugate each type of verb to give the idea of let's go:
+To invite anyone to perform an action, we simply change the Masu [ます] to Mashou [ましょう].
+What if the verb is not in the ます form?
+See below how to conjugate each type of verb to give the idea of vai:

-- Verbs ending in U [う] - Change the last vowel to OR [おう];
+- Verbs ending in う – Change the last vowel to おう;

 - Irregular verbs like [する] and [来る] are in the tables below;